ncharvin/Quadrats-Distribution/README.md

 Not surprisingly, ___NSP___ heatmaps for SmallCircles, BigCircles and MixCircles are identical, and are not that useful to discriminate images.

-__γ__ heatmaps were also computed, to take number of nodules into account.
+__γ__ heatmaps were also computed, to take number of nodules into account:

 <table>
     <tr>